 If you are worried about receiving the compensation you need for your injuries, Jay & Brent are the experienced workers’ comp attorneys who can guide you.
 Just give us a call and we will help you determine the next best steps for your case.

 With only a very few exceptions, almost every business in Tennessee must carry workers’ compensation.
-If your boss tells you you’re not, you should immediately contact a workers’ comp attorney and ask them about your options.
+If your boss tells you you’re not covered, you should immediately contact a workers’ comp attorney and ask them about your options.

 You cannot sue your employer for a workplace injury.
 But, you can qualify for workers’ compensation when you are injured on the job.
 There are important deadlines you must meet to qualify for workers’ compensation benefits.